capnspacehook/pie-loader/USAGE.md

-Distroless container image that can load statically-linked PIE binaries.
+Use it as you would the `scratch` image, just copy your statically-linked binary in and set it as the entrypoint.
 Only `musl` and `libc6-compat` apk packages are installed so PIE binaries compatible with glibc or musl can be loaded and executed.